 - If someone in your home has asthma, allergies or other respiratory concerns.

 Basic flat filters typically last for 30–60 days.
 Thicker pleated filters can last up to 90 days.
 If you don’t know if your filter should be replaced, remove it, and hold it up to the light.
 Put in a new one if you can’t see light through it.

 Filters remove dust, pollen and other particles from your home’s air, keeping airflow fresh.
 Neglecting it will impact your home’s indoor air quality and your air conditioner’s efficiency.

 In some instances a dirty filter could even damage your system or cause it to break down.
 Often changing it will keep the inside of your air conditioner cleaner and airflow more level.

-If someone in your home is dealing with allergies, asthma or other respiratory problems, ask our Experts about how a HEPA filter or whole-home air purifier can lessen symptoms.
+If someone in your home is dealing with allergies, asthma or other respiratory problems, ask our Experts about how a HEPA filter can lessen symptoms.

 3. Inspect Your Thermostat and Smoke Detectors

 Now is a great time to test other important pieces of your air conditioner and other safety systems.

 If you use a programmable thermostat, ensure that it’s operating like it should.
 If the batteries are running low, change them.